 ARTICLE 60.
-Eligibility for apprenticeship.- Subject to the appropriate provisions of this Code, handicapped workers may be hired as learners or undergo training as apprentices if their handicap is not such as to effectively impede the performance of job operations in the particular occupations for which they are hired.
-(A, Art.
-81)
+Eligibility for apprenticeship. - Subject to the appropriate provisions of this Code, handicapped workers may be hired as learners or undergo training as apprentices if their handicap is not such as to effectively impede the performance of job operations in the particular occupations for which they are hired.
+(Art.81-a)